medav/www.michaeledavies.com/pages/bits/posts/Vm.md

----
-layout: post
-title: "Virtual Memory"
-date: 2016-06-05
-categories: os
----
+# Memory as seen by an Operating System

-`Disclaimer:` This blog post (among others) is intended to be read by beginning or intermediate CS/SE/CprE students.
+`Disclaimer 1:` This blog post (among others) is intended to be read by beginning or intermediate CS/SE/CprE students.
 Experienced programmers will probably find a lot of the definitions and details trivial but may still benefit from seeing the big picture.

+`Disclaimer 2:` In this post I discuss the topic of virtual memory.
+For the sake of not over-complicating things, I leave out the effects of the CPU cache.

+`Disclaimer 3:` This is still in development.

 # Let's talk about memory...